 Guernsey Pearl focuses on locally made Pearl Jewellery and is located at the beautiful Rocquaine Bay on Guernsey’s west coast.
 It has an extensive range of oyster and fresh water pearl necklaces to suit every taste and budget and allows you to take in one of the best views in Guernsey of Fort Grey as you enjoy the Tea House within Guernsey Pearl.

 Keeping on the subject of Guernsey’s best views, dinner for the evening should be taken in Octopus Bar & Restaurant.
-With beautiful views over Castle Cornet (which you saw the inside of yesterday), you’ll also find high quality stylish design and superb food with a diverse menu focusing on seafood.
-Octopus is the perfect way to end your second day.
+With beautiful views over Castle Cornet (which you saw the inside of yesterday), you’ll also find high quality stylish design and superb food, the perfect way to end your second day.

 To start your day properly, a visit to the Hideaway Patisserie & Brasserie in Moores Hotel is unquestionably the correct choice.
 Serving breakfast between 8am and 11.30am, you’ll be met with a selection of classic dishes, and also the finest gateaux in Guernsey!
 You’re on holiday, treat yourself.